cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 2. Choose a sgn0 variant following the guidelines in {{sgn0-variants}}.

-3. Choose a hash function H meeting the requirements in {{hashtobase-sec}}, and compute L as described in that section.
+3. Choose a hash function H meeting the requirements in {{hashtofield-sec}}, and compute L as described in that section.

 4. Choose a mapping following the guidelines in {{choosing-mapping}},